A Little About XO Sauce

 - With a strainer, separate the oil from the ingredients and set aside.

-- Fry until it begin to brown.
+- Fry until it begins to brown.
 Switch off the heat and strain off the dried shrimp from oil and set aside.

 - Add cubes JinHua Ham into oil and fry until browning.
 Set aside.